Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	```

 6. **Batch gradient descent implementation**
 	 For this example a code for learning model and results predicting I moved to separate class.
 It helps to reuse code more easily and make its usage more clear.
 Also here I implemented  [AdaDelta](https://arxiv.org/abs/1212.5701) optimizing technique, because it make learning process to converge quicker and  dynamically adapts learning rate.
-You should pay attention on next things:  resizing all tensors b
+You should pay attention on next things:  resizing all tensors before actual usage, using ``mshadow::expr::dot`` function for tensors(matrix) multiplication
 	``` cpp
 	template <typename Device, typename DType>
 	class Optimizer {